Oktopost/oyster/docs/Module/LoadSequence.md

 ## 6. Mount **L1** and **L2**

 All modules targeted for mount are mounted by the module manager.
-This modules are now can be obtained through the *get* method of the module manager.
+These modules are now can be obtained through the *get* method of the module manager.

 * New module manager's state is: **M1**, **M2**, **L1**, **L2**